iammegalith/televisionbbs/README.md

 If I don't have a working admin console from a volunteer by the time I finish the core functionality, I'll ask ChatGPT to make one for me ;)

 # CHANGELOG

+## Date: Jan 20 2023
+### Updates
+* Started adding chatroom in
+* Put a bounty on the door system.
+Its crazy how something so basic is so much of a PITA.

 ## Date: Jan 19 2023
 ### Updates